anyaanyab/anyaanyab/README.md

-- Hi💞️
+- hi💞️
-- I’m currently starting to work on a Python project for uni✨
+- i'm currently starting to work on a Python project for uni✨
-- Looking forward to learning Python, Javascript and SQL🌱
+- looking forward to learning Python, Javascript and SQL🌱
 - love ya!

 <!---